Compound Bow: Everything You Need to Know

 Limbs

-The bow limbs store the energy that generates when the shooter pulls back the bowstring.
-These are attached to the riser and the cams (more on that in a bit).
-It can be in different styles.
+The bow limbs store the energy generated when the shooter pulls back the bowstring.
+These limbs are attached to the riser and the cams (more on that in a bit) and come in various styles.
+Normally compound bow limbs are constructed with composite laminated material which can consist of wood, fiberglass, and carbon.
+Solid glass limbs are also available.

 Split limbs are popular for target shooting practice.
 These are made up of two thin limbs connected at the riser.
 Split limbs are also more durable and produce less vibration and quieter bows than the solid variety.
 On the other hand, parallel limbs are found on most hunting compound bows.
+Most hunting bows have parallel limbs.

 Your extension

-If you choose a bow that is too long, you may lose some of the power.
+This is an important criterion that should not be overlooked when buying a compound bow.
+The draw is the distance the rope will travel before it stops when you pull it.
+If you choose a long model, you may lose some of the power.
 On the contrary, if your draw is too short, you will not be well-positioned to use your bow properly.
 It can even affect your level of precision.

 There are several ways to calculate your draw, but you can easily determine it by extending your arms parallel to the ground and measuring the distance between the tips of your fingers.